-- They are both wired to love very deeply and be faithfully committed to a partner.
+- They are both wired to love profoundly and faithfully commit to a partner.

-The course of true love never did run smooth and for INTPs and INTJs, it’s no different.
+The course of true love never did run smoothly, and for INTPs and INTJs, it’s no different.
 They each possess characteristics that may result in relationship problems down the road:

 - As introverts, they will both be hesitant to take the lead and manage the couple’s social interactions.

-- In intellectual discussions or in daily disagreements, both may relentlessly pursue being right.
+- In intellectual discussions or daily disagreements, both may relentlessly pursue being right.

 Role of Gender

-Both INTPs and INTJs have a tendency not to fit into stereotyped gender roles — and typically they don’t care.
-They are too preoccupied by their own intellectual pursuits to worry about society’s views regarding what behavior is or isn’t appropriate for men or women.
+INTPs and INTJs tend not to fit into stereotyped gender roles — typically, they don’t care.
+They are too preoccupied with their intellectual pursuits to worry about society’s views regarding what behavior is or isn’t appropriate for men or women.

 Both male and female INTPs tend to share a mixture of traditionally masculine or feminine characteristics.

-Male INTPs are not often interested in leadership roles, dominating others or acquiring financial success.
-Instead, they are fulfilled just by being left in peace and quietly pursing their goals.
-They do desire love and friendship but only from people who won’t nag them to change.
+Male INTPs are not often interested in leadership roles, dominating others, or acquiring financial success.
+Instead, they are fulfilled by being left in peace and quietly pursuing their goals.
+They desire love and friendship, but only from people who won’t nag them to change.

-- To others, they may seem emotionless because they have many walls up for self-protection.
+- They may seem emotionless to others because they have many walls up for self-protection.

 - They often feel misunderstood.

-- Will find someone attractive based on their personality first and then their appearance.
+- They will find someone attractive based on their personality and appearance.

-According to societal expectations, women are supposed to be caring nurturers who love fashion and can’t get enough of gabbing with their girlfriends.
+According to societal expectations, women should be caring nurturers who love fashion and can’t get enough gabbing with their girlfriends.
 In these ways, INTP women do not fit the mold.
-They value intellectual interests, aren’t overly preoccupied by their appearance and would prefer a quiet conversation about ideas over a big night out on the town.
+They value intellectual interests, aren’t overly preoccupied with their appearance, and prefer a quiet conversation about ideas over a big night out on the town.

-- Would prefer an intense intellectual debate instead of shallow chit-chat.
+- They would prefer an intense intellectual debate instead of shallow chit-chat.